stroudgr/DistantRepresentatives/README.md

 Beyond the scope of that paper,
 I decided to implement this algorithm in Python.
-The coding involved implementing an algorithm for maximal matching in a bipartite graph, and performing a special form of binary search.
+Some common algorithms were used for this project, including an algorithm for maximal matching in a bipartite graph, and performing a special form of binary search.

 Additionally, I've implemented a visualization tool for the problem using the FabricJs drawing library and a Flask backend server.